Fareham: Welborne

 Welborne is a proposed new town to the north of the M27 at Fareham, intended to include 6,000 houses with businesses and community facilities.

 The Planning Inspectorate Hearings into Welborne took place in 2014.
 Building is yet to start, with the completion date for the first houses now scheduled for 2023/24.
 On 6 June 2022 the Planning Inspectorate reported back on its examination of the 2037 Fareham Local Plan, and in the post-hearing letter noted that they considered completion of the first Welborne houses by 2023/24 to be "overly ambitious" and that "the site should be pushed back a year in the trajectory".

+It was confirmed in October 2024 that funding to deliver critical infrastructure was now in place, and the announcement confirming the M27 Junction 10 improvements means all 6,000 new homes at Welborne can be built.